 Both list I and II contain the graduation requirements for all levels.
 List I contains the more objective aspects of a performance and List II contains the more subjective aspects.
 The levels of graduation require increasing skill in all requirements, particularly those in List II.

-It is the teacher’s decision when a student’s recording meets the requirements.
-A recording should not be send that has memory stumbles, wrong notes or lack of a steady tempo.
+- It is the teacher’s decision when a student’s recording meets the requirements.
+A recording should not be sent that has memory stumbles, wrong notes or lack of a steady tempo.
 If the student has major problems in these areas then continue to work on the piece and submit it at a later date.

-Level 1: Gossec Gavotte
+Violin Level I: Gossec Gavotte (Book 1)

 The ability to keep a steady beat while playing the variety of note values that are present in this Gavotte is a challenge to many students so specific attention should be given to this.